 Learn more about how UA research is helping to ensure food security for Alaskans.

 Health and Safety

 The University of Alaska coordinates health research, information and training by providing support for addressing the health needs of Alaskans.
-UA represents researchers, providers and educators dedicated to our population’s safe and healthy lives.
+Learn more about how UA research helps researchers, providers and educators dedicated to our population’s safe and healthy lives.

 UA researchers directly provide jobs and essential resources to thousands of Alaskans across the state and have been at the forefront of public policy research in Alaska for 50 years.
 We study virtually all the major public policy issues Alaska faces in order to help Alaskans better understand the state’s changing economy and population — and the challenges and opportunities that come with change.

 Learn more about how research improves job opportunities across the state.

 UA researchers monitor change in Alaska’s ecosystems and experiment to understand, predict and respond to the effects of environmental change on Alaska and Arctic landscapes.